Simplicial Convolutional Filters: Applications

 \subsection{London Street Network: Fast PageRank of Edges}

-A PageRank approach on the edge space generating a centrality measure of edges allows us to assess their topological importance \cite{schaub2020random}.
-The input edge flow $\bbf$ is an indicator vector which has value one on the edge of interest and zeros on the rest, then a PageRank vector $\bpi$ follows the linear system \cite[Def.
+{PageRank, as a ranking scheme for web pages, can be studied in terms of a random walk on a graph, which can be used to measure the centrality of a node.
+PageRank was extended to the edge space to assess the topological importance of an edge in \cite{schaub2020random}.} The input edge flow $\bbf$ is an indicator vector which has value one on the edge of interest and zeros on the rest, then a PageRank vector $\bpi$ follows the linear system \cite[Def.
 6.2]{schaub2020random}, $ (\gamma \bbI + \bbL_{1,\rm{n}}) \bpi = \bbf, $ with $\bbL_{1,\rm{n}}$ being the normalized 1-Hodge Laplacian\footnote{$\bbL_{1,\rm{n}}$ admits a similarity transformation to its symmetric version, so its eigenvalues are real and carry the simplicial frequency notion.} \cite[Def.
 3.3]{schaub2020random} and $\gamma>0$.
-The solution is $\bpi = (\gamma \bbI + \bbL_{1,\rm{n}})^{-1} \bbf$ with the PageRank operator $\bbH_{\rm{PR}}:=(\gamma \bbI + \bbL_{1,\rm{n}})^{-1}$.
-For an indicator edge flow $\bbf$ of edge $i$, the absolute values of the entries of $\bpi$ are the influence measures edge $i$ has on the edges and the signs the influence orientations w.r.t. the reference orientations \cite{schaub2020random}.
+The solution is $\bpi = (\gamma \bbI + \bbL_{1,\rm{n}})^{-1} \bbf$ with the PageRank operator $\bbH_{\rm{PR}}:=(\gamma \bbI + \bbL_{1,\rm{n}})^{-1}$, {which does not require to construct the edge space random walk matrix \cite[Thm.
+3.4]{schaub2020random} compared to a power iteration implementation.} For an indicator edge flow $\bbf$ of edge $i$, the absolute values of the entries of $\bpi$ are the influence measures edge $i$ has on the edges and the signs the influence orientations w.r.t. the reference orientations \cite{schaub2020random}.
 Furthermore, the overall importance of an edge can be assessed with the $\ell_2$-norm $\lVert \bpi\lVert_2$ of its PageRank vector $\bpi$.
 By extracting the gradient component $\bpi_{\rm{G}}$, we can study the importance of this edge w.r.t. the gradient space via its $\ell_2$-norm $\lVert \bpi_{\rm{G}}\lVert_2$ or relative norm $\frac{\lVert \bpi_{\rm{G}}\lVert_2}{\lVert \bpi\lVert_2}$; likewise for the curl and harmonic components.

 \textbf{Experiment setup.} The operator $\bbH_{\rm{PR}}$ can be interpreted as a low pass filter which attenuates the high gradient and curl frequencies.
-But to implement it we need to solve again an inverse problem.
-Differently, we propose a faster version via a simplicial filter $\bbH_1:=\bbH_1(\bbL_{1,\rm{n}})$ built on the normalized Hodge Laplacian.
+But to implement it we need to invert a matrix.
+Instead, we propose here a faster variant via a simplicial filter $\bbH_1:=\bbH_1(\bbL_{1,\rm{n}})$ built on the normalized Hodge Laplacian.
 To find the filter coefficients, we considered a grid-based design and a Chebyshev polynomial with a desired response, $g(\lambda) = \frac{1}{\gamma + \lambda}$ with $\lambda \in [0,1]$ and $\gamma = 0.01$.

 We implemented the PageRank operator in the street network of London with 82 crossings (nodes), 130 streets (edges) and 12 triangles, as shown in the top left of Fig. \ref{fig:london_network_analysis} \cite{youn2008price, schaub2014structure}.
 We considered a grid-based design with 200 samples within the eigenvalue interval and a filter order of 9 and implemented the Chebyshev polynomials $\bbH_{1}$ of different orders.